 Disadvantages of Pitched roof type of Slab:

-- This type of slabs are not suggested for long spans.
+- This type of slabs is not suggested for long spans.

-- Repairs in slabs ike plumbing repair or electric wiring on slabs is difficult.
+- Repairs in slabs like plumbing repair or electric wiring on slabs are difficult.

 Slab with Arches:

 This is a type of slabs which is generally adopted in the construction of bridges.
-Bridges are subjected to two loads moving load from the vehicles and Wind load.
-These slabs are adopted at a place where there is a need of redirecting wind load and if there is a long curve in direction of slab these slabs are adopted.
+Bridges are subjected to two loads moving loads from the vehicles and Wind load.
+Slab with arches or (Arch slab) are adopted at a place where there is a need for redirecting wind load and if there is a long curve in direction of slab these slabs are adopted.
 It resists the fall of the bridge due to heavy wind load.

-They were originally built by stone or brick but these days these are built by reinforced concrete or steel.
-The introduction of these new materials allow arch bridges to be longer with lower spans.
-This is a one of the types of concrete slabs.
+They were originally built by stone or brick but in recent times these are built by reinforced concrete or steel.
+The introduction of these new materials allows arch bridges to be longer with lower spans.

 Post tension slab: